The Quiet Space Within

 I think it is worth the ‘effort’ of getting to know oneself, because as Sarah Morse outlined in her recent article This is The Age When We Start To Spend More Time Alone ,alone time only increases as we move beyond our 40’s.
 In fact she says that our circle of friends peaks at the age of 25.

 Phrases like finding yourself or getting to know your true self can seem odd and esoteric.
 However, I have gradually begun to see that finding ourselves is not a destination that exists out there.
 There is a great Hindu story that sums up the futility of the outside search that you can read here.
 Our true nature lies in the space were we relax, breathe and observe.
 There is no effort in finding ourselves when we know that what we are looking for lies within us.
-The world often feels like a completely different place when I take a break from my continuous thinking, analyzing, judging, conceptualising and imagining.
-When you can sit back and observe, you enter a place where you can look at the world with fresh eyes, you can put aside hedonic adaption and appreciate the beauty of living in the real world, a world which serves as the muse to our many man made simulations.
+The world often feels like a completely different place when I take a break from my continuous thinking, analysing, judging, conceptualising and imagining.
+When we can sit back and observe we enter a place where we can look at the world with fresh eyes, we can put aside hedonic adaption and appreciate the beauty of living in the real world, a world which serves as the muse to our many man made simulations.

 A Path Home